 reports and data

-SREB produced the following resources for Georgia leaders during the last 12 months:
+SREB produced the following resources for Georgia leaders over the past year:

 School Is My Happy Place, May 2018, which showcases the innovative strategies used to develop a positive school culture at an elementary school in central Florida.

 Mentoring New Teachers: A Fresh Look, January 2018, which proposes three action areas for states, districts and schools to support the development of novice educators and their mentors.